PascaleBeier/filament-pages/README.md

 #### Customizing the Page Resource

+The recommended way of extending the Page Resource is overriding

+- `FilamentPageResource::insertBeforePrimaryColumnSchema`
+- `FilamentPageResource::insertAfterPrimaryColumnSchema`
+- `FilamentPageResource::insertBeforeSecondaryColumnSchema`
+- `FilamentPageResource::insertAfterSecondaryColumnSchema`

+in your own PageResource class, extending `Beier\FilamentPages\Filament\Resources\FilamentPageResource`.

 You will find most common configuration options in the config file.

-To customize every aspect of the Page Resource, you will need to create your own PageResource class, extending `Beier\FilamentPages\Filament\Resources\FilamentPageResource`:

 ```php
 <?php